• Home

 Mayreau

 Mayreau is a tiny fishing village and is the smallest inhabited island in the Grenadines with a population of about 300.
-There are a smattering of beachside bars and restaurants in the village and a couple of vendors onshore.
+A smattering of beachside bars and restaurants can be found in the village and a couple of vendors are onshore.

 We landed at Saltwhistle Bay and were invited to join in on a BBQ hosted by Jean’s Seaside Restaurant and Beach Bar under an outdoor canopy.
 We sat there as it rained, mosquitos and all, and enjoyed a tasty freshly caught fish dinner.